Will Benson Player Props: Reds vs. Braves

-On Tuesday, Will Benson (coming off going 0-for-3) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Kyle Wright.
-First pitch is at 7:20 PM ET.
+Will Benson -- 0-for-3 in his most recent game -- will be in action for the Cincinnati Reds against the Atlanta Braves, with Spencer Strider on the hill, on April 12 at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Braves.
+He had a hitless showing in his previous game (0-for-3) against the Braves.

 Will Benson Game Info & Props vs. the Braves